quasel/pods-dev-vvv/phpunit.md

 ![New Project](/screenshots/new_project.jpeg)

 #### Now Take a look at the Event Log (normally at lower right corner):
-- WordPress Support: Looks like it's WordPress plugin.
+- ...
+Looks like it's WordPress plugin.
 Enable WordPress support?
 Or do not ask again? -> *Yes*
-- WordPress Support: WordPress code style can be set for this project.
+- ...
+Support: WordPress code style can be set for this project.
 Set it?  -> *Yes*
-- WordPress Support: For WordPress containing plugins inside it's better to add whole WordPress to project.
+- ...
+For WordPress containing plugins inside it's better to add whole WordPress to project.
 Fix?
-Or ignore? -> *fix*
+Or ignore? -> *Fix*

 Look at Settings -> project -> directories
 This way PhpStorm uses the full WordPress but the .idea Folder is in the pods directory.
 This can be useful if you want e.g a separate Project for your theme but use the same vvv-site

 #### If you did Clone pods-dev-vvv
 - Unregistered VCS root detected